 What is it?

-A leave policy lays down rules and regulations regarding the different leaves your workforce can avail, such as maternity, sick leave, vacation leave, etc.
+A leave policy lays down rules and regulations regarding the different leaves your workforce can avail, such as maternity leave, sick leave, vacation leave, mental health days, and more.

 Purpose